SUPER ELMARIT R 15mm

 This lens is smaller and lighter than the Super-Elmar R 15mm, so it fits comfortably on a small mirrorless camera.

-If my DMR (LEICA DIGITAL MODULE R) was still working, I could have used it as a wide-angle lens with a focal length of 21mm, but my DMR is already broken and has become a paperweight, so I thought it would be nice to put 35mm film1 into my Leica R8 and try shooting with it as a 15mm lens, so I loaded it with some negative film PORTA 1602 that had been lying around in the refrigerator and shot with it.
+I thought it would be nice to put 35mm film in the Leica R8 and shoot with it as a 15mm lens, so I loaded it with some negative film PORTA 160 that I had lying around in the fridge and shot with it.

-According to “Leica R-Lenses by Erwin Puts November 2003 Chapter 6: 15 mm lens __ LEICA ELMARIT-R 15 mm f/2.8” distributed by Leica in 2003, the microprism screen 14343 is recommended to get the focus peak with the Super-Elmarit 15mm.
-It is true that the grid screen is useful for composing, but when you turn the focus ring, the focus peak is almost impossible to distinguish, so you have to shoot by eye.
-With a film camera, it is almost not an obstacle except for close-up shooting.
+According to “Leica R-Lenses by Erwin Puts November 2003 Chapter 6: 15 mm lens __ LEICA ELMARIT-R 15 mm f/2.8” distributed by Leica in 2003, the microprism screen 14343 is recommended to get the focus peak on the Super-Elmarit 15mm.

 - Difference in focal length: Super-Elmarit is 15.6mm, Super-Elmar is 15.4mm